Six 17th-century canal palaces united into one palace, on the golden Herengracht.

 Highlights

-- Six 17th-century listed patrician houses, original facades on the Herengracht
+- Six 17th-century listed patrician houses, original façades on the Herengracht

-- Guerlain Spa with pool under glass roof in the bank's former strong room
+- Guerlain Spa with pool under glass roof in the bank's former strongroom

 - Goldfinch restaurant: contemporary Dutch cuisine, seasonal local produce

-- 93 rooms including canal-view suites, ceilings up to 5 metres
+- 93 rooms including canal-view suites, ceilings up to 5 metres high

-- Booking score 9.5/10 from 193 reviews, one of Amsterdam's top-rated
+- Booking score 9.5/10 from 193 reviews, one of Amsterdam's highest-rated

 Location & access